jlvdb/TheliWrapper/README.md

 ## Requirements

 The *TheliWrapper* is entirely written in Python 3, but it depends on external components which are written in Python 2 or C/C++.
-Here is a (not necessarily complete) list of components you will need to use the wrapper.
+Here is a list of components most users will need to install to use the wrapper.

 #### Python:
 * Python 2 and 3 (version >= 2.5 and version >= 3.4)